xpack-3rd-party/googletest-xpack/tests-xpack/README.md

 - GCC 11
 - clang 12

-For Cortex-M tests, the toochain is arm-none-eabi-gcc 11.
+For Cortex-M tests, the toolchain is arm-none-eabi-gcc 11.

 ## Tests details